open-simh/.github/docs/simdocs/pdp11_doc.md

 (except for step 4)

-QTIME 24 response time for \'immediate\' packets
+QTIME 24 response time for 'immediate' packets

 XTIME 24 response time for data transfers